Shopping Cart

 Can Stem Cell Therapy Treat Type 2 Diabetes?

-Similar to Type 1 Diabetes, Stem Cells Therapy hasn’t been proven to cure diabetes, but research shows it may help reduce insulin resistance and protect beta cells from further damage.
+Similar to Type 1 Diabetes, Stem Cell Therapy hasn’t been proven to cure diabetes, but research shows it may help reduce insulin resistance and protect beta cells from further damage.

 Stem cell therapy for Type 2 diabetes isn’t about replacing beta cells—it’s about healing the ones you already have.
 By reducing inflammation and improving insulin sensitivity, MSCs offer a potential long-term solution beyond just managing symptoms.